teydor/Cozy-Corner/content/about.md

 About The Cozy Corner
 {{< /heading >}}

-{{< center-text >}}
+{{< justify-text >}}
-The Cozy Corner is a student lead support group initiative for queer and queer questioning induvidiuals.\
+The Cozy Corner is a student lead support group for queer and queer questioning people.\
-The group is the space where we give each other space to talk about queer stuff that we can’t or not comfortable talking about anywhere else.
+It's a place for conversations about queer related issues, a place to be listened to and supported by like minded peers.

-Cozy Corner is an international students initiative, where every participant is an equal part of the group responsible for its implementation.
+The Cozy Corner is an international students initiative.
+Everone who attends is equally responsible for the conversations, topics and making sure everyone feels equally respected and heard.

+We meet up bi-weekly in a space graciously provided by the fulda community center.
+We all work together to keep the space clean and well kept fo us and anyone else in the lcoal community.

-__If you want to be a part of a local english-speaking queer community, make connections and to feel listened to - Cozy Corner welcomes you!__
+If you want to be a part of a local english-speaking queer community, make connections and feel listened to - __You're always welcomed in the Cozy Corner!__
-{{< /center-text >}}
+{{< /justify-text >}}

 {{< heading >}}
 WHEN and WHERE